Update: Issue 21

 Sales will slow once the stamp-duty holiday ends.
 And the exodus from the cities that might have added a bit of fuel to the fire this year is unlikely to be as marked as vaccines are rolled out.
 Working from home is likely to be a long-term feature of many employees’ lives, but others may find that commuting is still a necessity – or at least more important than it might have seemed during lockdown.

 There are other factors that could slow things down a little.
 The UK’s ‘Help to Buy’ scheme becomes less widely available from 31 March, while an extra layer of stamp duty also starts for overseas buyers.
 But house prices are most unlikely to crash.
-The most likely cause for that would be a surge in interest rates, which is simply not
+The most likely cause for that would be a surge in interest rates, which is simply not on the horizon.

 Assuming that government assistance continues to cushion the worst of the unemployment risk, and that the economy recovers, then we won’t see the scale of job losses that might cause widespread forced selling either.
 Arguably the biggest ‘risk’ is that inflation starts to rise much more rapidly than expected and begins to eat away at house prices in “real” terms, rendering them more affordable over the longer run.
 And that would be a good thing.